 Q: I probably don’t qualify for aid.
 Should I apply for financial aid anyway?

 A: Yes.
-Many families mistakenly think they don’t qualify for aid and prevent themselves from receiving financial aid by failing to apply for it.
+Many families mistakenly think they don’t qualify for aid and so fail to apply for it.
 There is no good excuse for not applying.

-Q: Do I need to be admitted before I can apply for financial aid at a particular university?
+Q: Do I need to be admitted before I can apply for financial aid at the University?

 Q: What are my chances of receiving financial aid?

 A: The only way to determine your eligibility for financial aid is to submit a Application For Financial Aid Form.
 The likelihood of receiving some form of financial assistance is probably better than most students and their families anticipate.